GauthierLeCompte/IOT_SMARTGREENHOUSE/example_application/README.md

 5. To control the greenhouse environment, switch between manual and automatic modes using the toggle button.
 In manual mode, you can control the heater, cooler, humidifier, and lights individually.
 In automatic mode, the control states are adjusted based on the current sensor data.

+6. You can access the Coral DevBoard through the prediction buttons.
+This wil give a cost estimation of the greenhouse.
 ## File Structure

 The project has the following file structure: